 To enroll in the program, candidates must:

 - Be at least 18 years of age;

-- Complete the Form 9, Level D TABE test and successfully meet the following minimum scores for entrance into the program:
+- If required, complete the Form 9, Level D Test of Adult Basic Education (TABE) and successfully meet the following minimum scores to complete the program:**

 - Language: 568

 - Math: 579

 - Reading: 570